Digital collections

 Overview

 Facing the rich variety of digital collections it has a certain advantage to group them into several main categories.
 Books, archival records and images have each been put here into a category: digital libraries, digital archives and digital image collections.
 The sheer number of digital libraries is sufficient reason to present them separately, notwithstanding the fact that some libraries hold archival collections as well.
 Many digital collections present a great variety of sources.
 It is true one cannot separate books from documents and images.
-However, in my opinion even an incomplete survey of digital archives is certainly useful.
+However, in my opinion even an incomplete survey of digital archives – combined with a repertory of archives – is certainly useful.
 A better understanding of and growing insight to digital collections for legal history will surely be reflected in their representation on this website, and thus virtual exhibitions appear on a separate page.
 This part of my website is updated frequently.
 Any constructive support is most welcome!

 This page offers an overview of image collections, starting with a number of national portals for digital heritage collections; for some countries I have added a few regional portals.
 Commercial projects and licensed databases have not been included, the exceptions are clearly marked.
 The classic collections for legal iconography are present here, too, and special subjects such as the Sachsenspiegel, emblem booksportraits and festival books.